 Importantly, SARS-CoV-2 has among the largest of genomes for RNA viruses.
 This makes it especially sensitive to genomic damage.

 Professor Mahajan said: “Light deactivation of airborne viruses offers a versatile tool for disinfection of our public spaces and sensitive equipment that may otherwise prove difficult to decontaminate with conventional methods.
-Now we understand the sensitivity of viruses in viruses to light deactivation this opens up the possibility of a finely tuned disinfection technology.”
+Now we understand the differential sensitivity of molecular components in viruses to light deactivation this opens up the possibility of a finely tuned disinfection technology.”

 Light-based deactivation has received a lot of attention because of the wide range of applications where conventional liquid-based deactivation methods aren’t suitable.
 Now the mechanism of deactivation is better understood this is an important step in rolling out the technology.